Sky Betting & Gaming: History

-Sky Bet's origins lie in BSkyB's acquisition of Sports Internet Group in July 2000 which included the small telephone and online sports betting based company Surrey Sports, alongside two other companies: Planet Football and Opta Index.
+Sky Bet's origins lie in BSkyB's acquisition of Sports Internet Group in July 2000, which included the small telephone and online sports betting-based company Surrey Sports, alongside two other companies: Planet Football and Opta Index.
 Surrey Sports was rebranded in July 2002 to create Sky Bet.
-The company grew in December 2006 when established online betting companies totalbet and ukbetting were consolidated into Sky Bet after BSkyB's purchase of 365 Media Group.
+The company grew in December 2006 when established online betting companies Total Bet and UK Betting were consolidated into Sky Bet after BSkyB's purchase of 365 Media Group.

 Sky Vegas

 Sky Vegas is the company's primary online casino division.

 Sky Vegas is licensed and regulated by the Alderney Gambling Control Commission (AGCC) (GCB).

 Until 12 April 2011, Sky Vegas had a dedicated TV channel of the same name on Sky channel 864 (which was formerly called 'Sky Vegas Live'), when it was rebranded for Sky Bet.

 History

 'Sky Bet Vegas' was created in March 2003, initially with only 3 fixed odds casino-style games called 'Juicy Jackpot', 'Top Spin' and 'Super Keno'.